nodeschool/nodeschool.github.io/README.md

 ## Translations

-If you would like to translate the nodeschool site into another language please make a pull request adding `languages/<language code>.json`.
+If you would like to translate the NodeSchool site into another language please make a pull request adding `languages/<language code>.json`.

 To generate a new language file template automatically, run the following commands inside a clone of this repository: